AliRezaJoodi/AVR_Exercises/ADC_ExternalADC_MCP320x_SPI/README.md

-## External ADC Using MCP3202 For SPI-Bus
+## External ADC With MCP3208 For SPI-Bus

 MCU:     	ATmega32
 Frequency:     	8.000000 MHz (Internal)
 Display:        16x2 Character LCD

+Note: This library is usable for MCP3201/MCP3202/MCP3204

 ### Folder and Files Description
 It has included: